8th Rifle Division (Soviet Union): Second formation: 1941

-On 4 August 1941 the division took positions on the Rzhev-Vyazma line of defence, and from 30 August 1941, in positions on the eastern shore of the Dnieper River as well.
+On 4 August 1941 the division took up positions on the Rzhev-Vyazma line of defence, and on 30 August, in positions on the eastern bank of the Dnieper River as well.
 On 24 August 1941 the formation was formally renamed the 8th Rifle Division.
 It included the 22nd, 23rd, and 24th Rifle Regiments.
 In October, in connection with the beginning of the German Operation Typhoon it moved to the east of Yelnya.

-The division entered combat on 4 October 1941, the next day, 5 October 1941, losing more than half of its personnel.
-On 6 October 1941 it was cut off from the main organs of the regiments.
-Some of the division's surviving fighters were able to join partisan units.
-While the division was effectively destroyed on 6–7 October 1941 it was not formally disbanded until 30 November 1941.
+By October, with the start of the Battle of Moscow, the division was transferred east of Yelnya.
+It entered combat on 4 October.
+By 5 October, it lost more than half of its personnel, and on 6 October, it was encircled.
+Some of the division's surviving troops joined partisan detachments, while others were able to regroup with the Soviet forces.
+While the division was effectively destroyed on 6–7 October, it was not formally disbanded until 30 November.

-Third Formation
+Third formation: 1941-1945

-The Third Formation of the 8th Rifle Division traces its origins to the 458th Rifle Division, which was formed in Semipalatinsk and Ayaguz in the Central Asian Military District on 25 December 1941.
+The third formation of the 8th Rifle Division traces its origins to the 458th Rifle Division, which was formed in Semipalatinsk and Ayaguz in the Central Asian Military District on 25 December 1941.
 In early 1942 it was redesignated as the 8th Rifle Division.
 Its rifle regiments, using the same numbers as the first formation, were the 151st, 229th, and 310th.
-Its full name became the 8th Yampol Red Banner Order of Suvorov Rifle Division, after winning the honorific Yampol.
+Its full name became the 8th Yampol Red Banner Order of Suvorov Rifle Division, after winning the battle honor Yampol.

+The personnel of the formation mainly consisted of residents of the Kazakh SSR and partly from the Kuibyshev Oblast of the RSFSR, while the command and political staff was staffed from among the party and Komsomol activists of the Semipalatinsk Oblast.
+During the division's formation, the personnel of the unit underwent accelerated training programs.